SHANMUKHSAI-28/EduVox/FINAL_COMPLETION_REPORT.md

 **🟢 PROJECT STATUS: COMPLETE AND PRODUCTION READY**

-The EduVox University Shortlisting module has been successfully developed with all requested features implemented, tested, and deployed.
+The UniGuidePro University Shortlisting module has been successfully developed with all requested features implemented, tested, and deployed.
 The application is ready for immediate production use and user acceptance testing.

 **Key Achievements:**
 - ✅ 100% feature completion